Ness B. Shroff: Career and research

-Shroff and his student Sellke developed a novel technique to protect computer networks for Internet worms and viruses. combat the most dangerous form of computer virus.
+Shroff and his PhD student Sellke developed a novel technique to protect computer networks for Internet worms and viruses. combat the most dangerous form of computer virus.
 The technique automatically detects when an Internet worm has infected a network and signals network administrators to isolate the infected machine and quarantine them for repairs.

+Shroff, his postdoc Yin Sun, along with colleagues, were the first researchers to show how to optimally manage the freshness of information updates sent from a source node to a destination via a channel.
+A proper metric for data freshness at the destination is the age-of-information, or simply age, which is defined as how old the freshest received update is since the moment that this update was generated at the source node (e.g., a sensor).
+A well known update policy is the zero-wait policy, i.e., the source node submits a fresh update once the previous update is delivered and the channel becomes free, which achieves the maximum throughput and the minimum delay.
+In this work, Shroff et. al show the surprising result that the zero-wait policy does not always minimize the age.
+Their investigation shows that the zero-wait policy is far from the optimum if (i) the age penalty function grows quickly with respect to the age, (ii) the packet transmission times over the channel are positively correlated over time, or (iii) the packet transmission times are highly random (e.g., following a heavy-tail distribution).
+This was a seminal result in the area of age of information.

 Shroff is currently leading a large multi-organization team, composed of universities, private companies, and research labs, which has been selected by the National Science Foundation for developing new Artificial Intelligence techniques to design future wireless networks.